Raya Bozhilova: Career

 In 2018, Bozhilova was selected to perform exhibitions at the World Championships in Sofia.
 In 2021 she helped Levski Iliana win bronze at the Bulgarian club championships along Magdalena Valkova and Raya Chervenkova.
 The following year she won silver in the national group championships along Raya Chervenkova, Magdalena Valkova, Ambra-Maria Dimitrova and Valentina Kostadinova.

 In 2023,Bozhilova, Andrea Gyoreva, Karina Petrova, Emilia Obretenova, Emona Tsenova, Dara Stoyanova, Magdalena Valkova, Slaveya Donova, Victoria Evtimov, Monika Mladenova, Tatyana Volozhanina, Stiliana Nikolova and Alexandra Petrova won the national club championships as part of Iliana.
 In October she entered the national team of Bulgaria.

+Junior

 The following year she was selected for the national junior group.
 In 2025 she won silver overall and gold with 5 hoops at the Bosphorus Cup.
 Later the group won bronze in the All-Around and gold with 5 hoops at the Aphrodite Cup in Athens.
 At the Sofia Cup they won gold in the All-Around and with 5 hoops.
 Competing at the European Cup in Baku the group won all three gold medals.
 They repeated the same results in Burgas.
 In May she took part in the European Championships in Tallinn, where she helped the group win bronze with 10 clubs.
+In June the group competed in the 3rd Junior World Championships in Sofia, winning gold in teams along group mates Gabriela Traykova, Anania Dimitrova, Elena Hristova, Yoana Moteva and Ivayla Velkovska with individuals Anastasia Kaleva, Aleksa Rasheva and Magdalena Valkova, and in the all-around.

 In October she was incorporated into the senior group for the upcoming season.

+Senior

+She became age eligible for senior competitions in 2026, debuting at the World Cup in Sofia, being 4th with 5 balls, 8th with 3 hoops & 4 clubs, winning bronze in the All-Around.
+At Baku World Cup they were 8th in the All-Around, 12th with 5 balls and took bronze with 3 hoops & 4 clubs.
+In May, the team competed at the 2026 European Championships in Varna, Bulgaria.
+They took 6th place in group all-around competition, and qualified to 5 Balls final, where they were 8th.
+They won gold medal in team competition alongside Eva Brezalieva and Stiliana Nikolova.
+She was chosen to represent Bulgaria alongside Rachel Stoyanov, Magdalina Minevska, Emilia Obretenova and Margarita Vasileva at the 2026 World Championships in Frankfurt, Germany.
+In group all-around competition they finished off the podium, on 6th place, due to mistakes in 5 Balls routine.
+They won bronze medals in both apparatus finals and silver medal in team competition alongside Eva Brezalieva and Stiliana Nikolova.